Kiran-Karandikar/rest-api-django/README.md

     * `vagrant plugin install vagrant-librarian-chef-nochef`
     * `vagrant plugin uninstall vagrant-vbguest`
     * `vagrant plugin install vagrant-vbguest --plugin-version 0.21`
+* Windows only:
-* Windows only: [Git](https://git-scm.com/download/win), for using `vagrant ssh` on Windows easily
+  * [Git](https://git-scm.com/download/win), for using `vagrant ssh` on Windows easily

-> * Make Sure you change the git to run as administrator, to do this go to git installation and right click on git.exe, bash.exe and under compatibility click on run as administrator
+> * Make Sure you change the git to run as administrator, git installation and right click on git.exe, bash.exe under compatibility select  on run as administrator
-> * Do same for git-bash.exe and git-cmd.exe
+> * Repeat for git-bash.exe and git-cmd.exe
 ### Usage
 #### First Run